 Every buyer goes through a series of emotions from the moment that they begin their search for a new home to the euphoric time when they take possession of the front door key.

 Let’s not sugar coat this: buying a new home can be a stressful time.
 And first time buyers must deal with the anxiety of dealing with each issue for the first time.
 Building a home comes with it’s own set of stress.
 The point is, no matter where you are on the purchase ladder, you’re going to feel some stress – it’s normal.

 If you already own a property you must not only focus on purchasing a new home but selling your existing one.
-Ideally, you can do this simultaneously, otherwise you may need an expensive bridging loan or finding temporary accommodation, plus storage for belongings.
+Ideally, you can do this simultaneously, otherwise you may need an expensive bridge loan or to find temporary accommodation, plus storage for your belongings.
 Either way, it can feel like a complete hassle.

 With our many years of building, we’ve seen all the emotions that buyers go through during a transaction.
 To help you prepare, let us step you through the fundamental stages that can press your buttons.
 If you’re forewarned, you’ll find it easier to manage your stress levels.

 - There’s nothing I like – For sure, there is.
 You just haven’t found it yet.
 There is a home for every buyer.
 Be patient.
 It’ll come.
 (And of course, if it’s not there, we can build it!)

 - This is the one! – Great!
 Let’s enjoy the moment, but not too much.
 There is still a lot of work to do before you can call it home.

 - Your heart is set – Okay, let’s take a reality check.
 Others are probably going to like the property, too.
 It could get whisked away from us.
 Sometimes, hesitating can cost you the home you wanted, so be prepared and ready to commit when you find the perfect home.